Diana-K-Ogega/KYC-Customer-Risk-Scoring/README.md

 **Introduction**

 Traditional risk scoring is often slow and prone to human error.
 This project digitizes the Risk-Based Approach (RBA) by codifying compliance rules into a SQL engine.
-By replacing manual spreadsheets with automated logic, the model ensures that every customer—from PEPs to those in high-risk jurisdictions—is scored with 100% consistency.
+By replacing manual spreadsheets with automated logic, the model ensures that every customer—from PEPs to those in high-risk jurisdictions is scored with 100% consistency.
 This system provides a bridge between raw data and final investigative decisions, ensuring that Enhanced Due Diligence (EDD) is triggered exactly when the law requires it.

 **Skills Demonstrated**